oliverjantar/rust_course/homework_11/README.md

 ### API
 Server exposes an API to get all messages and users.
 It is used by the web client to display all messages and filter them by username.
-The API is build with Actix-web and by default it runs on port `11112`.
+The API is build with Actix-web and by default it runs on `0.0.0.0:11112` because of running Prometheus in docker.
 It can be changed in the configuration files.

 List of all endpoints:
 ```